brunophilipe/macdown-gistit/README.md

 ### Installation

-Put the `macdown-gistit.plugin` file in `~/Library/Application Support/MacDown/PlugIns`.
+Put `macdown-gistit.plugin` in `~/Library/Application Support/MacDown/PlugIns`.

 ### Usage

 Open a document, and select menu item **Plug-ins → Gist it!** to upload.
 An alert dialog will appear to indicate whether the operation is successful.
-If the gist is creation successfully, its URL will be copied automatically into your clipboard, so that you can easily share, or open it inside a browser.
+If the gist is created successfully, its URL will be copied automatically into your clipboard, so that you can easily share, or open it inside a browser.

+> **Alert!!** This is for demo only.
+The implementation does not include authentication, and all gists are uploaded anonymously. *You will not be able to delete or modify the Gist.
+Be careful not to upload anything sensitive.*

 ### License